 If I were to start a list of all the benefits of bamboo cultivation, I would probably end up writing a whole book.
 As a matter of fact, I basically already have.
 The volumes of bamboo-related articles I’ve posted on this website could easily fill an encyclopedia.
 Bamboo is “Soft on the Skin and Good for the Soul,” as our tagline has proudly proclaimed.
 Bamboo is also renowned for its ability to capture carbon, clean the air, and preserve our forests.
-And today we’re going to talk about how bamboo can clean the water.
+And today we’re going to talk about how bamboo can clean contaminated water.

 Bamboo’s robust network of roots and rhizomes are the secret to this plant’s success and indestructibility.
 The subterranean matrix gives bamboo a relentless foothold as well as powers of erosion prevention and water purification.
 As water passes through this dense mesh, the bamboo roots act as a filter, drawing out toxins and impurities, thereby cleaning the water.
 It’s a simple, natural way to deal with polluted runoff or household gray water.
 Additionally, bamboo charcoal has incredible purification properties for fresher air and cleaner drinking water.